misheska-cookbooks/test-search/README.md

       }
     }

+In order to tell Test Kitchen to use the fake node data, make sure you're using the +chef_zero+ provisioner and pass Chef Zero a +nodes_path:+ as part of a provisioner stanza.
+The +nodes_path:+ is a relative path containing node +.json+ files.
+You must use the +.json+ format for test data.
+Test Kitchen does not recognize files in the Chef DSL format.

+    provisioner:
+      name: chef_zero
+      nodes_path: nodes

 The easiest way to get the correct file format for this fake node data is to dump a node from a real Chef Server with the following command, then edit the values as needed: